We share a lot of tips, tricks and ideas for boosting leads and selling more cars.

-In order rise above all the noise in a very crowded marketplace, you must offer your client a unique and distinctive benefit or advantage above and beyond that of your competitor.
+In order to rise above all the noise in a very crowded marketplace, you must offer your client a unique and distinctive benefit or advantage above and beyond that of your competitor.
 If you don’t, people have no motivation to respond to your offer.

 You must identify and understand what it is you or your company does or can start doing for your clients that provide them with a result or an advantage superior to everyone else.

 Developing, identifying, and incorporating a dynamic marketing differentiator can be challenging.
 But the reward will be well worth the time.
-It will give you the distinction and the advantage against everyone in your marketplace.
+It will give you the distinction and the advantage over everyone in your marketplace.

 There are many kinds of differentiators you can look at.
 Some dealers attempt to do this now.
 Some dealers position themselves as having the best in-stock selection.
 Their differentiator is “broad choice.”